zdziebkowski/ABD_bd_challenge_december/README.md

 - Default port: 5432
 - Configurable user credentials

+### Database Connection
+The database_connection.py module provides utility functions to fetch data directly from the PostgreSQL database.
+It retrieves:
+- City temperature rankings
+- Weather code frequency
+- Map data for visualizations

 ## Data Flow
 1. Raw weather data is fetched from the API (JSON format)
 2. Data is converted to Parquet format for efficient processing
 3. Spark transformations create analytical datasets
 4. Results are stored in PostgreSQL for analysis
-5. Data can be visualized using BI tools
+5. Data can be visualized using Shiny for Python

 ## Error Handling and Logging
 - Comprehensive logging system